vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/091/19_yA_te.md

 as if in a mass.
 English “all this” can be similarly used, after a listing of discrete entities.
 The Sanskrit has just been more punctilious about maintaining number agreement.

 Geldner, Renou, Witzel Gotō all supply ‘lifetime’ as the implicit object of pratáraṇaḥ, rather than my ‘us’; they are most likely correct, given how common the idiom ā́yus- prá √tṝ is.
-I might change the publ. tr. to “lengthening (our lifetime).”
+I might change the published translation to “lengthening (our lifetime).”